How Do I Add Custom Headers to HTTP Traffic With Istio EnvoyFilter?

 in thedefault

 namespace. - configPatches: Defines the patches to be applied to the Envoy configuration.
-In this case, we use the Lua filter to add custom headers to inbound HTTP requests.
+The Lua filter is used to add custom headers to inbound HTTP requests.

 - workloadSelector: Specifies the workloads to which this filter should apply.
 In this example, it applies to workloads with the label